camunda/camunda-docs-manual/content/user-guide/model-api/delegation-code.md

 ---

-If you use [Delegation Code][1] you can access the BPMN model instance and current element of the executed process.
+If you use [Delegation Code]({{< relref "user-guide/process-engine/delegation-code.md" >}}) you can access the BPMN model instance and current element of the executed process.
 If a BPMN model is accessed it will be cached to avoid redundant database queries.

-## Java Delegate
+# Java Delegate

 If your class implements the `org.camunda.bpm.engine.delegate.JavaDelegate` interface you can access the BPMN model instance and the current flow element.
 In the following example the `JavaDelegate` was added to a service task in the BPMN model.